Table Of Contents

 While AWS offers significant benefits compared to traditional on-premise infrastructure, its inherent elasticity and scalability tend to create uncontrolled costs.

-AWS costs can be opaque and difficult to analyze, and without a system for identifying the source of costs and managing them, they can quickly undermine profit margins.
+AWS costs can be opaque and difficult to analyze, and without a system for identifying and managing the source of costs, they can quickly undermine profit margins.

 However, several tools have emerged to help organizations manage and optimize their costs over the past few years.
-In this guide, we’ll look at some of the top AWS cost optimization tools offered by AWS itself and third-party solutions.
+In this guide, we’ll look at some of the top AWS cost optimization tools and third-party solutions offered by AWS.

 What Is Cost Optimization In AWS?